 A: A special committee of the Marshall Edwards board of directors, consisting exclusively of independent directors of Marshall Edwards, received an opinion from Oracle Capital Advisors, LLC, financial advisor to the special committee, that the assets to be received by Marshall Edwards and the consideration to be issued by Marshall Edwards therefor are fair from a financial point of view to Marshall Edwards, other than Novogen, and to the Marshall Edwards stockholders other than Novogen.
-Upon the recommendation of the special committee, the Marshall Edwards board of directors (i) has approved the Asset Purchase Agreement and the transactions contemplated by the Asset Purchase Agreement, including the issuance of the Series A Convertible Preferred Stock; (ii) determined that the transactions contemplated by the Asset Purchase Agreement are fair to, advisable and in the best interests of Marshall Edwards and its stockholders; and (iii) recommends that Marshall Edwards stockholders vote in favor of the transactions contemplated by the Asset Purchase Agreement, including the issuance of the Series A Convertible Preferred Stock.
+Upon the recommendation of the special committee, the Marshall Edwards board of directors (i) has approved the Asset Purchase Agreement and the transactions contemplated by the Asset Purchase Agreement are fair to, advisable and in the best interests of Marshall Edwards and its stockholders; and (iii) recommends that Marshall Edwards stockholders vote in favor of the transactions contemplated by the Asset Purchase Agreement, including the issuance of the Series A Convertible Preferred Stock.